 You can change some configuration settings in Omeka to display error messages directly on the screen.

 After enabling error messages, return to the page in Omeka that is causing the error.
 Do your best to repeat whatever originally caused the error, then send us the error message that is displayed on your screen.
 Be sure to disable these settings again once the problem is resolved.

 The error display settings are different between Omeka 2.0 and older versions of Omeka:

-- Open the .htaccess file in the root of your Omeka installation, find the following line, and uncomment it (that is, remove the `#` sign):
+- Find the following line in the section titled "Error Reporting", and uncomment it (that is, delete the `#` sign):